Hyposensitization

 Hyposensitization (specific immunotherapy) is a therapy that can be used to treat allergies in the long term.

-Desensitization aims to gradually get the body used to a certain allergen so that contact with this allergen no longer causes allergic symptoms.
-Those affected are given tiny amounts of the allergen, which in higher concentrations would trigger a violent immune response.
-Thanks to the low dose, however, the immune system can slowly learn to react appropriately to pollen, house dust mites or insect venom.
+Hyposensitization aims to gradually accustom the body to a specific allergen, so that contact with this allergen no longer triggers allergic symptoms.
+Patients are administered minute amounts of the allergen, which in higher concentrations would cause a severe immune response.
+Thanks to the small dose, the immune system can slowly learn to react appropriately to pollen, house dust mites, or insect venom.

 Subcutaneous and sublingual immunotherapies

-In our dermatology practice, hyposensitization is usually carried out using subcutaneous immunotherapy (SCIT).
-The allergen extract is injected under the skin on the back of the upper arm.
-For some allergies there is an alternative in the form of sublingual immunotherapy (SLIT).
-The allergens are taken in the form of an "oblade" which is absorbed by the oral mucosa a few seconds later.
+In our dermatology practice, hyposensitization is usually performed via subcutaneous immunotherapy (SCIT).
+In this procedure, the allergen extract is injected under the skin on the back of the upper arm.
+For some allergies, there is an alternative in the form of sublingual immunotherapy (SLIT).
+Here, the allergens are ingested in the form of a wafer, which is absorbed through the oral mucosa within seconds.

 Allergology